to place it on page-->

 The trick with toys is not to provide all the fun at once.
 Offer a few choice toys and keep the rest hidden away.
 Rotate frequently to keep your dog interested.

-Chew toys are a MUST if you are getting a puppy and adult dogs love toys as well.
-Puppies love to chew so a wide assortment of things that are appropriate for them to chew will help keep your shoes and furniture looking new for a while longer.
+Chew toys are a MUST if you are getting a puppy, and adult dogs love them too.
+Puppies love to chew, so a wide assortment of things that are appropriate for them to chew will help keep your shoes and furniture looking new for a while longer.

 AND not to mention – your fingers!!